-The overall goal of the Masters in Medical Anthropology and Cross-Cultural Practice is to provide interdisciplinary training in medical anthropology and cross-cultural clinical practice.
+The overall goal of the Masters in Medical Anthropology and Cross-Cultural Practice is to provide interdisciplinary training in medical anthropology and cross-cultural clinical and/or research practice.
 The curriculum has been designed to provide students with a solid foundation in the theory and methods of medical anthropological and qualitative research, and in the student’s own area of concentration.
-Students also participate in anthropology-related skill and career-development workshops, and in the weekly Research-in-Progress Meeting in the Department of Family Medicine.

 - Theory and its application to medical anthropological research

-- Research design and related proposal development for ethics-committee review
+- Research design and related proposal development for Institutional Review Board (ethics committee) review

 - Qualitative and anthropological research and fieldwork methods